iwatakeshi/numgen/README.md

 ### Generate Shuffled Numbers

 ```
-./numgen 100 -s 5 # 5 is the number of times to shuffle randomly
+./numgen 100 -s 5 >> shuffled.txt # 5 is the number of times to shuffle randomly
 ```

 ### Generate Shuffled Numbers (Descending)

 ```
-./numgen 100 -sd 5 # 5 is the number of times to shuffle randomly
+./numgen 100 -sd 5 >> shuffled.txt # 5 is the number of times to shuffle randomly
 ```

 ### Generate a List

 ```
-./numgen 100 -l
+./numgen 100 -l >> list.txt
 ```

 ### Generate a List (Descending)

 ```
-./numgen 100 -ld
+./numgen 100 -ld >> list.txt
 ```